LeoPBgit/Pikzilla-Racing/memory-bank/progress.md

 ## In Progress

-### Development Environment
-- [ ] Resolving issues with Vite development server
-- [ ] Improving asset path management
-- [ ] Setting up proper build and deployment process

 ### Enhancements
-- [ ] Adding more interactive elements
+- [ ] Adding more interactive elements with JavaScript
 - [ ] Implementing form validation and submission
 - [ ] Optimizing performance and loading times
 - [ ] Improving accessibility features